astronomer/2-10-example-dags/README.md

 This repository contains the following files and folders:

 - `.astro`: files necessary for Astro CLI commands.
 -  `dags`: all DAGs in your Airflow environment.
 Files in this folder will be parsed by the Airflow scheduler when looking for DAGs to add to your environment.
-You can add your own dagfiles in this folder.
 - `include`: supporting files that will be included in the Airflow environment.
-Among other files contains the code for the listener plugin in `include/listeners.py`.
 - `plugins`: folder to place Airflow plugins.
 Contains a listener plugin.
+- `src`: image file for this Readme.
 - `tests`: folder to place pytests running on DAGs in the Airflow instance.
 Contains default tests.
 - `.astro-registry.yaml`: file to configure DAGs being uploaded to the [Astronomer registry](https://registry.astronomer.io/).
 Can be ignored for local development.
 - `.dockerignore`: list of files to ignore for Docker.